junaidmalik09/audio_stream_classification/README.md

 ## Batched Inference and Circular Buffer
 The backend server uses a batched inference approach with a circular buffer to efficiently process audio data:

 - **Batched Inference**: The server processes audio data in batches using a pre-trained model (`7wolf/wav2vec2-base-gender-classification`).
 This allows for efficient and accurate inference by leveraging the model's capabilities to handle multiple audio chunks simultaneously.
+The audio stream is classified into three categories: ambient noise, male, or female.

 - **Circular Buffer**: A deque is used as a circular buffer to store incoming audio chunks.
 The buffer has a maximum length, ensuring that only the most recent audio data is retained.
 This approach allows for continuous processing of audio streams without running out of memory.